SKKU-SecLab/AdFlush/README.md

 ```

 #### H2O
-In order to utilize our *AdFlush* mojo model, the system must have Java installed among versions 8, 9, 10, 11, 12, or 13.
+In order to utilize our *AdFlush* mojo model, the system must have Java installed and running among versions 8, 9, 10, 11, 12, or 13.

 #### Prepare Dataset
 1. Setup the directory structure as it is the same as this GitHub repository.